filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 - The amount of funding required for each milestone
 - How much time this milestone will take to achieve (using real dates) -->

+### Key questions to address through the overall project:
+1. Can researchers upload data to our wallet?
+2. Can researchers access uploaded data?
+3. Can researchers "do science" on uploaded data?
+4. How do latencies compare to centralised storage (i.e. S3 buckets)?
+5. How will it integrate and perform with *Neuroglancer* (WebGL-based visualisation tool)?
+6. How does data pinning work?

-#### Milestone 1: Build on initial user-research with users (neuroscientists) - 2 weeks (30 August - 10 September)
+### Milestone 1: Build on initial user-research with users (neuroscientists) - 2 weeks (30 August - 10 September)

-Team members:
+**Aim:**
+User research with target audience (Distributed Archives for Neurophysiology Data Integration (DANDI) lab researchers) to understand data needs.

+**Method:**
+In dept 1:1 interviews with DANDI members (n=5)

+**User research protocol:**
+- Obtain info about researcher (e.g. career level, experience with Web3 tools, etc) - these will be used to build user personas
+- Ask user to outline current journey for uploading and accessing DANDI data
+- Enquire about pain points in current process (including sources of friction, points of risk for error, latencies)
+- Ask user to explain needs once data is uploaded (e.g. cleaning/processing (including "pinning"), visualisation, analysis, sharing, and current tools for this)
+- Explain basic data wallet steps and identify initial thoughts, concerns and questions

+**Outputs:**
+User personas, current state user journey map, feature requirements for POC, user FAQs

+**Team members:**
 - Shady - user-researcher focusing on institutions
 - Sarah - user-researcher focusing on scientists

-#### Milestone 2: Validate and design the backend of our data wallet to be able to host large datasets - 2 weeks (30 August - 10 September)
+### Milestone 2: Validate and design the backend of our data wallet to be able to host large datasets - 2 weeks (30 August - 10 September)

-Team members:
+**Team members:**
 - Shady - product owner
 - Alexandra - technical architect
 - Achintya - technical researcher
 - Kinshuk - technical researcher

-#### Milestone 3: Build permission management v1 - 2 weeks (13 September - 24 September)
+### Milestone 3: Build *open science data wallet v1* - 2 weeks (13 September - 24 September)

-Team members:
+**Team members:**
 - Shady - product owner
 - Alexandra - full-stack engineer
 - Achintya - full-stack engineer
 - Kinshuk - full-stack engineer

-#### Milestone 4: User-requirement design - 2 weeks (13 September - 24 September)
+### Milestone 4: User-requirement design - 2 weeks (13 September - 24 September)

-Team members:
+**Team members:**
 - Sarah - technical designer

-#### Milestone 5: Validate permission management v1 with users (neuroscientists) - 2 weeks (27 September - 15 October)
+### Milestone 5: Validate *open science data wallet v1* with users (neuroscientists) - 2 weeks (27 September - 15 October)

-Team members:
+**Aim:**
+User research with target audience (DANDI lab researchers) to gather feedback on POC.

+**Method:**
+1:1 user testing with DANDI members (n=5; recruit same group as before where possible)

+**User-research protocol:**
+- Show solution to user and provide brief instructions
+- Provide a series of scenarios plus detailed documentation to the user: 1. upload dataset, 2. process/visualise/analyse uploaded data, 3. download data, 4.share/permission data
+- User completes each scenario while narrating thoughts to interviewer
+- Ask user for thoughts, concerns and questions on the experiences

+**Outputs:**
+Validation of whether each feature (and documentation) meets user's needs, identification of areas for further improvement/iteration

+**Team members:**
 - Shady - user-researcher focusing on institutions
 - Sarah - user-researcher focusing on scientists
 - Alexandra - technical researcher focusing on technical feedback from institutions & scientists